My

 A traditional Japanese Reiki Practioner, I have meandered from an incredible art/ceramics teacher in High School, on to figurative sculpture, ceramics, ikebana and bonsai.
 The study as well as the collaborations with incredible floral and ikebana artists continues.

-Working slowly on one individual piece at a time, with each process done by hand is such a joy.
-Surrounded as we are with technology 24 hours a day and a culture which idolises perfection, a fast pace and instant gratification, this approach just feels so good.
+Working lovingly on one individual piece at a time, with each process done by hand is such a joy.
+My studio is my sanctuary where technology, instant gratification, perfection and a hurried pace have no place.
+And this just feels so good.

-I first studied Ceramics as a teen and from there continued to weave in studies in figurative sculpture, ceramics, glaze formulation, ikebana and bonsai.
+I first studied Ceramics as a teen and from there a continual weaving in of studies in figurative sculpture, ceramics, glaze formulation, as well as Japanese Reiki, Ikebana and Bonsai.

 Some of my favourite exhibitions to have participated in: